agnoster/disputandum/rules.md

 Each player receives 10 Credibility points.

 Finally, each player receives 7 cards from the deck of Device cards.
 During play, players will draw cards such that they always have 7 in their hand at the end of their turn.
+At the beginning of a turn, a player may discard as many cards as they want (once) and draw an equivalent number of cards from the deck.
+(If the deck runs out, discarded cards are shuffled and used again.)

 ### Debate